 We offer free consultations because we know this is the best way to serve our community and help people get out of debt.
 A consultation with a bankruptcy attorney is your opportunity to learn how filing for bankruptcy will specifically affect you.

-At the bankruptcy consultation you will want to know if you quality for bankruptcy, which chapter would be best for you to file, and what of your belongings can be protected through the bankruptcy process.
+At the bankruptcy consultation, you will want to know if you qualify for bankruptcy, which chapter would be best for you to file, and what of your belongings can be protected through the bankruptcy process.
 There are other things we encourage you to ask about as well.

 - Do I have an alternative to bankruptcy that would work for me?

 Simply because you are exploring how bankruptcy can help you does not mean that you actually need to file for bankruptcy.
 It is advisable for you to understand your meaningful options on getting a handle on your debt.
 Also, you want to work with an attorney who will take the time to answer all of your questions.

 The truth is, in our experience the majority of people who consult with a bankruptcy attorney really do need bankruptcy.
 Nonetheless, we encourage you to understand all of your options so you can make the decision that is right for you.

 - How many cases like mine have you successfully handled?

 You want to talk with the attorney about their bankruptcy experience.
 Some attorneys practice solely in bankruptcy law, while others dabble in bankruptcy.
 Bankruptcy is a complex and nuanced area of law.
 In fact, bankruptcy is recognized as a legal specialty.